 The sweet spot on this driver is huge so you’ll experience the highest level of forgiveness, helping your game even more.
 You don’t even have to be a new golfer or even one with a bad slice to enjoy drivers that have the biggest sweet spots.
 However, if you are new to the game, a large sweet spot will serve you well.

-There is a super sleek look this club.
+There is a super sleek look in this club.
 It has a matte black finish and has green and white accents, making it quite visually appealing.
 It looks sleek and sharp on the course.
-You also get a nice looking headcover included with your purchase.
+You also get a nice-looking headcover included with your purchase.

 This driver is lightweight, with a graphite shaft, so you shouldn’t have trouble maneuvering it, even if you are a true beginner.
 The only real negative about this driver is that it does not seem to hold up well at all to impact.
 In fact, some golfers have noticed significant scratches on the club head after only a few days of use.